‘Mercenary’ donor sold access for millions in foreign money

 Zuberi’s story underscores how loosely regulated campaign finance and foreign lobbying laws are and raises an embarrassing question: How does such a cynical fraudster find favor with so many officials at the highest levels of the U.S. government?

-“The Zuberi case explicitly verifies, through evidentiary proof, pervasive, corrupt foreign interference with our elections and policy-making processes,” Assistant U.S. Attorney Daniel J. O’Brien said in a sentencing memo.
+“The Zuberi case explicitly verifies, through evidentiary proof, pervasive, corrupt foreign interference with our elections and policy-making processes,” Assistant U.S. Attorney Daniel J. O’Brien wrote.

 Zuberi pleaded guilty last year to campaign finance violations, failing to register as a foreign agent and tax evasion.
-He also admitted obstructing a New York-based federal investigation into whether foreign nationals unlawfully contributed to Trump’s inaugural committee.
-He faces several years in prison and is set to be sentenced early next year.
+He also admitted to obstructing a New York-based federal investigation into whether foreign nationals unlawfully contributed to Trump’s inaugural committee.
+He faces several years in prison.

 And the government has not publicly named the politicians who benefited from Zuberi’s donations and did favors for him.